sourcegraph/sourcegraph-sentry/README.md

 ## Language support

-To work, the Sentry Sourcegraph extension must know how to instances of error handling and/or exception throwing for each language.
+To work, the Sentry Sourcegraph extension must know how to recognize instances of error handling and/or exception throwing for each language.
 The first version will support:

 - TypeScript
 - Go